metisvela/sailtrack-ground/README.md

 SailTrack Ground is the ground station of the SailTrack system, it receives, stores and visualizes real-time data coming from the boat via a radio link.
 To learn more about the SailTrack project, please visit the [documentation repository](https://github.com/metis-vela-unipd/sailtrack-docs).

 The SailTrack Ground module is based on a battery powered Raspberry Pi SBC running a custom version of the Raspberry Pi OS, namely, [DietPi](https://dietpi.com).
 For a more detailed hardware description of the module, please refer to the [Bill Of Materials](hardware/BOM.csv).

-The 3D-printable enclosure can be found [here](hardware/STL).
+The module performs the following tasks:

+* It receives data coming from the boat using LoRa.
+* It creates the SailTrack Ground Network, the WiFi network to which connect in order to view the live dashboards.
+* It runs the [InfluxDB](https://www.influxdata.com) database, gathering all the measurements coming from the boat.
+* It runs the [Grafana](https://grafana.com) server, for the visualization of real-time and logged metrics.

 <p align="center">
   <br/>